CPCLab/lister/README.md

 Run the script from terminal using `pythonw lister.py` instead.

-### All platform: contrast problem with GUI text

-LISTER only supports the default OS' light theme, a custom user/dark theme is therefore not supported.
+### macOS 14: Secure coding is not enabled...

+The following warning appears when running `lister.py` directly in terminal:

+`Python[67201:349757] WARNING: Secure coding is not enabled for restorable state!
+Enable secure coding by implementing NSApplicationDelegate.applicationSupportsSecureRestorableState: and returning YES.`

+This warning can be ignored and does not affect the functionality of LISTER.

 ### "Client Error: Forbidden for url: ..."

-The `requests.exceptions.HTTPError: 403 Client Error: Forbidden for url:...` happens because the specified API token/key does not have access rights to an entry (or its unbderlying entries).
+The `requests.exceptions.HTTPError: 403 Client Error: Forbidden for url:...` happens because the specified API token/key does not have access rights to an entry (or its underlying entries).
 Check that the user with specified token has access to the entries directly linked to the experiments/database items/containers.

 ### "requests.exceptions.ConnectionError: ..."